vexip-ui/vexip-ui/docs/en-US/component/table.md

 ### Virtual Scroll

-You should need it when there is too much data.
+Add the `virtual` prop to enable virtualization.
+You may need it when there is too much data.

 :::